team-vision2020/final-update-md/main.md

 ## Conclusion and Future Work

-We initially considered using a structured approach that used nearest neighbors in a large corpus of knowledge about color distributions of
+We initially considered using a structured approach that used nearest neighbors in a large corpus of knowledge about color distributions of scenes and detected objects, but decided to drop this path as

 ## References